Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

 - The **continue watching list will not be updated**
 - Sometimes the update of watched status (at the end of playback) can fail (see paragraph _errors_ below)
+- _Up Next Add-on is currently not compatible with this feature_, may be in the future releases of Netflix add-on

 ### How it works